awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-security-groups.md

 The default network access control list \(ACL\) for the VPC allows all inbound and outbound traffic\.
 If you create custom network ACLs, you must add rules that allow the load balancer and instances to communicate\.

-The recommended rules for the subnet for your load balancer depend on the type of load balancer \(Internet\-facing or internal\)\.
+The recommended rules for the subnet for your load balancer depend on the type of load balancer \(internet\-facing or internal\)\.

-**Internet\-facing load balancer: Recommended rules**
+The following are the recommended rules for an internet\-facing load balancer\.

 |
 |